[NPFX Ep. 13] Nonprofit Fundraising at Year-End: 4 Things to Do

 Curtis: Yes, go fundraise, it’s not too late, I love it.

 So that concludes our conversation on Calendar Year-End Fundraising, and our last podcast episode of 2020.
 Thanks to the panel for sharing their insights and expertise.
 And thank you, our listeners, who have made our first year of podcasting so successful.
 If there’s any way we can help your fundraising, advocacy, or membership programs, please contact us at ipmadvancement.com.
-We also invite you to explore our free library of whitepapers, infographics, and blog articles in the Learn section of the IPM website.
-That address is ipmadvancement.com/learn.
+We also invite you to explore our free library of whitepapers, infographics, and blog articles in the Resources section of the IPM website.
+That address is ipmadvancement.com/resources.

 If you liked this episode, please subscribe in Apple Podcasts, Spotify, Google Podcasts, or your favorite podcast app.
 And if you’d like to help us reach more nonprofit professionals like yourself, please leave us a review or share this episode with your network.